 Illinois is an “equitable division” state.
 There is not a presumption that marital property will be divided equally or 50/50.
 In Community Property states, such as California and Wisconsin, “community” property is divided equally or 50/50.
 The Illinois Marriage and Dissolution of Marriage Act does not make any reference to the “equal” or “50/50” division of marital property.
 Instead, Illinois Law states that marital property will be divided in “just proportions,” meaning fairly or equitably based on each marriage’s unique facts.
 It is also important to note that the division of property in a divorce is made “without regard to marital misconduct.”
 The law does not punish the “bad” party regardless of whether it was adultery, physical abuse, mental, verbal, or emotional cruelty, or desertion that caused the breakdowns of the parties’ marriage.

 In determining the equitable division of marital property, the court will consider several factors, including:

-The experienced family law lawyers at Suburban Law Group LLC have extensive experience in dividing marital property in an equitable manner and understanding the tax consequences of that division.
+The experienced family law lawyers at SLG Family Law have extensive experience in dividing marital property in an equitable manner and understanding the tax consequences of that division.

 To request a consultation, please fill out all fields, and we will follow up with you momentarily to set up an appointment.